nkhedekar/JdeRobot-Challenges/README.md

 The details of the challenge itself can be found in [this](installation/gsoc2019-installation_test.pdf) file.

+The terminal dump of the installation is provided in [installation.log](installation/install.log) and a screenshot of the working cameraview and cameraserver are provided in [cam_proof.png](installation/cam_proof.png).

 ## python

 The details of the challenge itself can be found in [this](python/gsoc2019-python_test.pdf) file.